SoftwareHeritage/swh-docs/sysadm/user-management/onboarding.rst

 - HTTP auth credentials for the `intranet wiki`_
 - Create account on the `intranet wiki`_ and ask someone to give you the shared auth credentials
 - Create account on the `public wiki`_
+- add "staff" role from production and staging user accounts on Keycloak

 Extra steps for sysadm: